chao921125/postcss-px-convert/docs/API.en.md

 # API Documentation

-## Core API
+## Core Functions

 ### px2any(css, options)

-Converts px units to rem or vw in CSS string.
+Convert px units in CSS string to rem or vw.

 **Parameters:**
 - `css` (string): CSS string to convert